hexaxsoftwares/houx.js/README.md

     }
   },
   build(){
-    return ()=> H('div',
+    return ()=> el('div',
       [
-        H('h1', 'Welcome, '+ this.name ),
+        el('h1', 'Welcome, '+ this.name ),
-        H("input", withDirectives({ placeholder : "Type your name"}, [{ name:"model", propName:"name", modifiers:[] } , ]),   )
+        el("input", withDirectives({ placeholder : "Type your name"}, [{ name:"model", value:"name", modifiers:[] } , ]),   )
       ]
       )
   }
 ```
 The `withDirectives` macro takes the elements normal attributes as its first argument, then an array containing objects of directives options.
-Which are the directive name, state based propName and an array of modifiers.
+Which are the directive name, model based propertyName as value and an array of modifiers if any.

 Can accept as many directives as possible.

 In this example, an input field dynamically updates the `name` text based on user input.
-The `px:model` directive establishes a two-way binding between the input and the data.
+The `$$model` directive establishes a two-way binding between the input and the data.

-PixelJs templates provide a concise and expressive way to define UI logic.
+Pixel templates provide a concise and expressive way to define UI logic.

 Confused of what directives are , we ll learn of that soon.